Here they explain the strategy used and the challenges faced.

 Regular e-communications and video releases featuring Tim Peake continued the hype and schools were encouraged to continue sharing their participation for a chance to win limited edition Rocket Science mission patches.
 Photos poured in of schools carrying out the experiment and of extra work they had carried out such as posters they had made, assemblies they performed and models they had built.

 Rocket Science exceeded expectations by engaging 600,000 young people in practical science from 8,600 schools and groups all across the UK.
-TV, radio, online, national, regional and consumer press coverage to date has reached 184 million people with an AVE of £2.05 million.
+TV, radio, online, national, regional and consumer press coverage to date has reached 184 million people with an advertising value equivalent (AVE) of £2.05 million.

 A template press release was sent to each school or group to allow them to share their participation with their local press resulting in a reach of 3 million people and an AVE of £84,000.